nirmata-add-ons/vault-agent-injector/README.md

 ## Workload Authentication

 For each application that requests secrets from Vault, you will need to configure a role in Vault and map the role to a policy that allows access to one or more paths that contain the secrets for the application.
-See detaiils at: https://www.vaultproject.io/docs/auth/kubernetes.html#configuration.
+Check the [Vault documentation](https://www.vaultproject.io/docs/auth/kubernetes.html#configuration) for additional details.

 ## Accessing Secrets

 You can now run workloads with annotations that will instruct the injector to add an init container, a side-car container, and secrets to Pods.
-The complete list of annotations is available at: https://www.vaultproject.io/docs/platform/k8s/injector/annotations
+The complete list of annotations is available in the [Vault documentation](https://www.vaultproject.io/docs/platform/k8s/injector/annotations).

 Here is an example of a Pod that access a secret.
 The application service account which maps to the Vault role should already exist, or must be created first: